 Instagram is a platform that is designed to be public, although you can make your profile private if you choose.
 WhatsApp, on the other hand, is a more intimate service, used for communicating with friends and family.
 So, you may assume that sharing a Status on WhatsApp is private too.

 However, that isn’t the case.
 Anyone in your WhatsApp contacts can view your Status.
 Fortunately, it is quite easy to control who you share your Status with.

 Navigate to Settings > Account > Privacy > Status and you’ll be shown three privacy choices for your Status updates:

 - Only share with…

-Despite this simplicity, it isn’t immediately clear if your blocked contacts would be able to see your Status.
-WhatsApp seems to have done the sensible thing and blocked contacts are unable to view your Status.
-As with Instagram Stories any videos and photos added to your Status will disappear after 24 hours.
+Despite this simplicity, WhatsApp doesn’t make it clear if your blocked contacts can view your Status.
+However, the company has done the sensible thing, and your blocked contacts are unable to view your Status regardless of your privacy settings.
+As with Instagram Stories, any videos and photos added to your Status will disappear after 24 hours.